Primary navigation

 Administrators can also export Codex analytics data in CSV or JSON format.
 Codex provides the following export options:

-• Code review findings and feedback (Daily counts of comments, reactions, replies, and priority-level findings)
+• Code Review details, including daily comments, reactions, replies, and priority-level findings

 Analytics API